Immortality-IMT/Make-A.I.-Do-Science/README.md

 2. Fine Tuning existing model
 3. Specialized new model

 These models can use different A.I strategies.

+Add which systematic problem-solving technique you are working on.
+Add either your prompt engineering, notes on fine tuning an existing model or notes on building a specialized model.
+Along with any issues that stop your progress.

 Let's look at the scinetific method.
 The scientific method involves 5 steps and 5 competencies which the A.I. must perform.
 The 6 models must...

 ### 1. Generate a question that is pertinent to knowledge creation.